Isn’t Iron Ironic?

-Vitamin A, vitamin K and copper have been demonstrated to be effective for improving iron status or different measures of anemia, avoiding an unnecessary increase in iron intake.
+Sufficient Vitamin A, K and copper (copper deficiency promotes excess iron storage, and iron interferes with copper usage), have been demonstrated to be effective for improving iron status and different measures of anemia (rather than an unnecessary increase in iron intake).

-Iron increases serotonin and nitric oxide, and serotonin promotes nitric oxide and estrogen, and all of these things interfere with energy system metabolism and increase the risk of chronic inflammation, thyroid dysfunction and iron dysregulation.
+Iron increases serotonin and nitric oxide, and serotonin promotes nitric oxide and estrogen, and all of these things interfere further with energy system metabolism, and increase the risk of chronic inflammation, thyroid dysfunction, and iron dysregulation related disease.

 Elevated iron levels are a risk factor for postmenopausal osteoporosis (PMOP), and it is reasonably common for menopause, chronic inflammation and thyroid dysfunction to go together.

 It has been suggested that PMOP is made worse as a result of insufficient estrogen, however this is based largely on the popular belief that menopause is a low estrogen state.
-In reality, chronic stress, iron dysregulation, thyroid and liver dysfunction, inflammation, and excess estrogen relative to progesterone go hand in hand and promote each other.
+In reality, chronic stress, iron dysregulation, thyroid and liver dysfunction, inflammation, and excess estrogen (more likely to be found locked inside tissue post menopause) relative to progesterone, go hand in hand and promote each other.

 Focusing mainly on pro-metabolic foods like milk, cheese, and gelatin to get sufficient protein, and including plenty of carbohydrate from sweet ripe fruits, fruit juice, honey and white sugar, is a good way to reduce iron intake, and an effective method for avoiding many of the thyroid related symptoms mentioned, including anemia, often misdiagnosed as iron deficiency.